In Search of Lost Utility: Private Location Data: Model

-Time is divided into equally sized slots which are sufficiently large to include whole trajectories.
+\textbf{Assumptions:} Time is divided into equally sized slots which are sufficiently large to include whole trajectories.
 Each trajectory is assigned to a single time slot $t$, and all location visits of a trajectory take place within this slot $t$.
-All trajectories are also assumed to be independent of each other, that is, trajectories are generated by drawing them independently from the same distribution.